AvoDerm was founded in 1982 and aimed to aid dog owners in improving their dog’s skin and coats.

 While there are fewer niche recipes available in the cat food range, there are some for indoor cats, cats looking to achieve weight management, and kittens.

-This nutritional profile includes average or above-average proportions of protein, fat and average or below-average proportions of carbohydrates.
+This nutritional profile includes average or above-average proportions of protein and fat and average or below-average proportions of carbohydrates.

 Sadly, this nutritional profile sometimes equates to notably large portions of carbohydrates, which is a poor reflection of a dog’s natural diet.
 They would be better suited to a diet higher in animal or fish-based protein and fat.